Northeast Historic Film Summer Symposium

 Regional Moving Image Collections and Archives in the 21st Century

-Northeast Historic Film, and independent nonprofit organization, was founded in 1986 to preserve and make available moving images of interest to the people of northern New England (Maine, New Hampshire, Vermont, and Massachusetts).
-We hold ten million feet of film in 8mm, Super 8mm, 9.6mm, 16mm, 28mm, and 35mm and 8,000 analog and digital video recordings that do not duplicate the film holdings.
-NHF is located in a 1916 cinema building with purpose-built cold storage and a study center in Bucksport, a town of 5,000 on the coast of Maine (for more info on NHF, please visit: http://www.oldfilm.org.
-In the Alamo Theatre on Main Street, NHF houses a 125-seat cinema with DCP, 35mm, 16mm, videotape, and DVD projection.
+Northeast Historic Film, an independent nonprofit AV archives, was founded in 1986 to preserve and make available moving images of interest to the people of northern New England (Maine, New Hampshire, Vermont, and Massachusetts).
+We hold ten million feet of film in 8mm, Super 8mm, 9.5mm, 16mm, 28mm, and 35mm and 8,000 analog and digital video recordings.
+NHF is located in a 1916 cinema building with purpose-built cold storage and a study center in Bucksport, a town of 5,000 on the coast of Maine.
+The staff and collections are located behind and above the Alamo Theatre on Main Street, a 125-seat cinema with DCP, 35mm, 16mm, and video projection.